quinnhan/Data-Science-Project/CloudPlatform/README.md

 So much for me to learn.
 Both platforms are **involved**.
 Who knew that you could write a ML model and tune parameters in **SQL query** in Google Big Query.

 ## 1. Projects:
+I started with a fundamental knowledge absorbsion before working on a project.
+I followed [Explore data analytics in Azure with Azure Synapse Analytics](https://microsoftlearning.github.io/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04-synapse-lab.html).
+This gives me understanding of how it works.
+It took about 30 min to complete because I scrutinized each step.
+Prior to this, it took me 5 days to figure out why firewall prevented me to run Azure SQL pool.
+TL;DR: I did not have port 80,443,1443 outbound set up.
+Restarted my computer and voilà.
 1. 350K movies analysis via Azure:
 - Dataset: It's free from [Kaggle](https://www.kaggle.com/datasets/stephanerappeneau/350-000-movies-from-themoviedborg) credit to user STEPHANERAPPENEAU